-Here at The Real Mary King’s Close we are delighted to announce that we are adding another site to the Continuum Attractions group; one of Scotland’s most famous visitor attractions.
-The Loch Ness Centre and Exhibition, near Inverness is having £1.5 million invested into its refurbishment and is reopening in Spring 2023, joining the Continuum family.
+We are delighted to announce that we are adding another site to the Continuum Attractions group.
+It just so happens to be one of Scotland’s most famous visitor attractions!
+The Loch Ness Centre and Exhibition is having £1.5 million invested into its refurbishment, and will join the Continuum Attractions family when it reopens in Spring 2023.

-Continuum are award-winning authentic storytellers, and The Loch Ness Centre certainly have a story to tell.
-The transformation will engage, entertain and inform guests, focusing on telling the globally renowned story behind the legend of Loch Ness, exploring the myths, alongside the scientific research, that has turned Nessie into one of Scotland’s most famous icons.
+Continuum are award-winning authentic storytellers, and The Loch Ness Centre certainly has its own story to tell.
+The transformation will engage, entertain and inform guests.
+However, despite the exciting development, Continuum Attractions is staying true to the renowned story of the monster.
+New visitors will have a fresh opportunity to explore the myths and engage with the scientific research that has turned Nessie into one of Scotland’s most famous icons.

 “Continuum tells the real stories in real places about real people.
 The search for Nessie encapsulates all three.
 Having had tremendous success with the award-winning Real Mary King’s Close on the Royal Mile in Edinburgh, I was keen to seek out another great Scottish story to tell.
 We found it on Loch Ness.
 This is a magical place – it could be our Jurassic Park, and if a monster hasn’t been found here yet, this is the place in which it will be discovered!
 So I will encourage everyone to ‘keep looking’.”